limshoonkit/WFGY/Avatar/eval/README.md

 4. Eval inspects pressure, drift, continuity, and readiness under stress.

 Boundary honesty:
-1. This hub reflects the current public eval layer of Avatar.
+1. This hub reflects the current public Eval layer of Avatar.
 2. It is strong enough to support branch inspection and bounded readiness interpretation.
-3. It does not claim that all future eval surfaces are already complete.
+3. It does not claim that all future Eval surfaces are already complete.
 4. It does not claim theorem-grade universal closure.
 5. It does not claim that current pass signals eliminate the need for later stronger verification.